Ships

 Aircraft.
 This gives the length of the flight deck, the number of elevators and catapults, and the maximum number of aircraft a carrier could reasonably operate.
 Most carriers could carry more aircraft, but could not make effective use of them.
 For other classes of ships, this specification gives the number of seaplanes and seaplane catapults, if any.

 Armament.
-This is the typical armament of the class at the time that members of the class were first committed to combat in the Pacific.
+This is the typical armament of the class at the time that ships of the class were first committed to combat in the Pacific.
 Most ships upgraded their antiaircraft armament once or more during the war.
 Main armament was rarely upgraded without reclassification of the ship.

 Not listed is the general toughness of the ship, which is difficult to quantify.
 American warships often used Special Treatment Steel (STS) for internal structural members and bulkheads, which was resistant to splinters.
 The British and Japanese likewise used Type D Steel.
 Other navies probably did something similar.
 Toughness also depended on sound design, and it was not strongly correlated with the quality of the armor system.
 Some unarmored destroyers were quite tough for their size, while the heavily armored Yamatos appear to have had significant structural weakness, if the difficulty of satisfactorily repairing torpedo damage is any indication.